About

 Every data point has a source.
 Every pipeline is documented.

 Most biotech intelligence products are black boxes.
-Data appears in flashy graphics, but without explanation of where it came from, how it was cleaned, or what might be wrong with it.
+Data appears in flashy graphics, but without explanation of where it came from, how it was cleaned, or its limitations.
 RxDataLab documents every step of our pipeline, from source to display.
 Every data point traces back to its original filing.

 Data Sources